 We’re just going to namedrop our own high protein, zero sugar snack, the Millionaire Crunch

 There are arguments for consuming a protein shake first thing in the morning or before a workout, and those are good options too, but consuming it after a workout will have the most benefit on your recovery and muscle growth.
 The combination which works best for recovery is to have a post-workout shake as well as a shake just before bed.
 This will have the most beneficial impact on your muscle recovery.

 The best way to maximise your recovery is to also consume protein with some carbs.
 This will help to further fuel the muscles and also help give the body something excess to burn calories wise.
 Otherwise your body could begin to use muscle for energy, which would decrease their size.

 So when someone asks you whether you can gain muscle on a vegan diet, your answer will immediately be yes.

 One of the keys for vegans is getting enough protein in their diet.
 Meat eaters have it easy thanks to poultry like chicken containing 25g of protein per breast.
 But for those on a plant based diet, there are still a number of good sources of protein.

-Plant proteins usually come in powder form as mentioned above and are by far and away the best way to add protein to your diet.
+Plant proteins usually come in powder form as mentioned above and are by far the best way to add protein to your diet.
 The combination of soy, pea, and rice protein creates a complete protein (containing all nine essential amino acids).
 Although none of these proteins are one on their own, the combination of the three makes for a great protein source.

 These powders usually contain over 20g of protein per serving and are also often gluten free.
 Thanks to the plant based origins of the powder they can also be made into some more interesting flavours than chocolate, vanilla or strawberry, a great way to mix up your diet.